Sara Eatherton-Goff

 There's so much going on right now, I feel at a loss for words.

-Each thing I'm processing or working on separately, but I've yet to bring it all together.
+I've been processing or working on each thing separately, and I've yet to bring it all together.

-I've started several different musings about each, but I think in keeping them apart, it makes them more difficult to conclude.
+I've started several different musings about each thing, but I think in keeping them apart, it's made each more difficult to conclude.

 I wrote about how I'm getting tested for another autoimmune condition and for Mast Cell Activation Syndrome (MCAS), so I've been on this extremely limited low-histamine diet for almost six weeks for testing this Friday.
 And I'm terrified for next week's vacation-food situation (on top of the Celiac Disease restrictions), and terrified over bombarding my system with histamines again for another round of testing the following week.